mitranim/fpx/docs/html/partials/bool.md

 ### `isObject(value)`

 True if `value` has the type `'object'` and isn't `null`.
-This covers arrays, regexes, user-defined classes, DOM nodes, and so on.
-Doesn't consider functions to be objects, even though technically they are.
+This includes plain dicts, arrays, regexes, user-defined "classes", built-in classes, and so on.
+Doesn't count functions as objects, even though _technically_ they are.

+Note: this is _not_ equivalent to lodash's `_.isObject`, which counts functions as objects.

 ```js
 isObject('blah')